apache/echarts-doc/en/option/component/angle-axis.md

 # angleAxis(Object)

-The angle Axis of Polar coordinate.
+The angle axis in Polar Coordinate.

 ## polarIndex(number) = 0

-The polarIndex of angle Axis defaults to use the first Polar coordinate.
+The index of angle axis in Polar Coordinate.
+The first axis is used by default.

 ## startAngle(number) = 90

-The default angle of the start of scale is 90 degrees, directly above the circle center.
-0 degeree refers to the directly right to the circle center.
+Starting angle of axis.
+90 degrees by default, standing for top position of center.
+0 degree stands for right position of center.

-As the startAngle(number) = 45, the result is shown in following:
+The following shows an example with startAngle of 45 deg.

 ~[400x400](${galleryViewPath}doc-example/polar-start-angle&edit=1&reset=1)

 ## clockwise(boolean) = true

-whether the scale clockwise increases, it defaults to increase clockwise.
+Whether the positive position of axis is in clockwise.
+True for clockwise by default.

-As clockwise(boolean) = false, the result is shown as the following example:
+The following shows an example with clockwise as `false`.

 ~[400x400](${galleryViewPath}doc-example/polar-anticlockwise&edit=1&reset=1)